jenkinsci/appcenter-plugin/README.md

             ownerName: 'janes-addiction',
             appName: 'ritual-de-lo-habitual',
             pathToApp: 'three/days/xiola.apk',
-            distributionGroups: 'casey, niccoli'
+            distributionGroups: 'casey, niccoli',
+            notifyTesters: true
   }
 }
 ```

 It may sound obvious but ensure the file you are trying to upload is available on the node that you are running the
 plugin from.